-Rating 0 1 2 3 Element A Do the curricula include consistent opportunities for extension and remediation within all disciplines? extension and and remediation within opportunities for extension and remediation within ELA and Math only Curricula include consistent opportunities for extension and remediation within all disciplines diverse learners and diverse learners and Curricula consider few diverse learners and subgroup populations Curricula consider all diverse learners and subgroup populations Element C Do the curricula include components to utilize within a Multi-Tiered within a Multi-Tiered System of Support that address the whole child Curricula include a few components to utilize within a Multi-Tiered System of Support that address the whole child within a Multi-Tiered System of Support that address the whole child in academics or behavior Curricula include components to utilize within a Multi-Tiered System of Support that address the whole child in both academics and behavior Element D Do the curricula support multidisciplinary, innovative, and diverse learning experiences? multidisciplinary, innovative, and diverse Curricula support very little multidisciplinary, innovative, and diverse learning experiences innovative, and diverse Curricula support multidisciplinary, innovative, and diverse learning experiences
+Rating 0 1 2 3 Element A Do the curricula include consistent opportunities for extension and remediation within all disciplines? opportunities for extension and Curricula include few opportunities for extension and remediation within ELA or Math Curricula include some opportunities for extension and remediation within ELA and Math only Curricula include consistent opportunities for extension and remediation within all disciplines Element B Do the curricula consider diverse learners and subgroup populations?
+Curricula consider few diverse learners and subgroup populations Curricula consider some diverse learners and subgroup populations Curricula consider all diverse learners and subgroup populations Element C Do the curricula include components to utilize within a Multi-Tiered System of Support that address the whole child in both academic and social emotional learning including behavior?
+Curricula do not include components to utilize within a Multi-Tiered System of Support that address the whole child Curricula include a few components to utilize within a Multi-Tiered System of Support that address the whole child Curricula includes components to utilize within a Multi-Tiered System of Support that address the whole child in academics or behavior Curricula include components to utilize within a Multi-Tiered System of Support that address the whole child in both academics and behavior Element D Do the curricula support multidisciplinary, innovative, and diverse learning experiences? innovative, and diverse Curricula support very little multidisciplinary, innovative, and diverse learning experiences Curricula support some multidisciplinary, innovative, and diverse learning experiences Curricula support multidisciplinary, innovative, and diverse learning experiences